settings.yaml to control what Poolside agents can do when you run pool or pool exec.

 Best practices:

-- Use absolute host paths
+- Use absolute host paths.

-- Put reusable build caches outside the workspace, then mount them into the sandbox
+- Put reusable build caches outside the workspace, then mount them into the sandbox.

 - Mount config directories as

-mounts - Choose a container image that already includes the tools your workflow needs
+read-onlyunless the tool must write to them. - Choose a container image that already includes the tools your workflow needs.

 Use private or local images